 In choosing to study a Physics Degree at Aberystwyth University you will be taught by talented members of staff in a leading academic department.
-You will explore the breadth of Physics through a range of core, exciting, specialist modules such as relativity, quantum mechanics, atomic, nuclear and particle physics, lasers and instrumentation and many more.
-The Physics Degree (F300) links to many spheres of interest, and students studying this diverse subject are very much in demand with employment opportunities for Physics graduates expanding all the time.
+You will explore the breadth of Physics through a range of exciting and specialist modules such as relativity, quantum mechanics, atomic, nuclear and particle physics, lasers and instrumentation and many more.
+The Physics Degree (F300) links to many spheres of interest, and students studying this diverse subject are very much in demand, with employment opportunities for Physics graduates expanding all the time.
 Expand the sections below and find out more...

 Physics is one of the oldest academic disciplines, but one which makes significant contributions to modern society, with theoretical breakthroughs feeding into new sciences and fostering modern technologies.
-The concepts of physics form the basis of most scientific language and the subject finds its way into most modern science and technology, enhancing the scope for your future employment prospects.
+The concepts of physics form the basis of most scientific language and the subject finds its way into most modern scienctific and technological avenues, enhancing the scope for your future employment prospects.

 Why study Physics at Aberystwyth?

 Our Physics courses are accredited by the Institute of Physics (IoP), a leading scientific society which engages with policymakers and the general public to advance physics education, research and application, giving you a head start when you enter the competitive jobs market.

 Physics has been taught at Aberystwyth since the foundation of the university in 1872, making the university the first in Wales to teach the subject.
 Despite our heritage we have continued to innovate ensuring that the degree schemes we offer will provide you with the best Physics degree you can possibly obtain.

 Our lecturers are also researchers working at the cutting edge of their respective fields, so you can be confident that your learning experience will be informed by the latest specialist knowledge along with advanced instrumentation, modelling and techniques.
 In the most recent Research Assessment Exercise (2008) 70% of research submitted in Physics was rated as being internationally recognised.